tripledio/tripledio.github.io/_drafts/draftExample.md

 ---
 layout: post
-title: "Example of a draft"
+title: "Draft Example"
 author: guido
 header-img: "img/about-bg.jpg"
 tags: java, software
 excerpt: This is just an example of a draft post.
-This is the exceprt> Don't place layout or markup here> Don't make it too long.
+This is the excerpt.
+Don't place layout or markup here> Don't make it too long.
 ---
 # The blog post main title